-Agile companies have been found to grow revenue 37% faster and generate 30% higher profits (p.4).
+Agile companies have been found to create 37% higher ROE and generate 30% higher profits (p.4).
 This is the reason why many organizations and teams are moving to Agile, and why shouldn’t they?
 Who would not like to grow faster and earn more profit by delivering products and services quicker, responding to changes, improving customer satisfaction and reducing risks for their projects/business?

 There are several methodologies such as Scrum, Kanban and XP under the Agile umbrella that teams use to improve their capabilities of delivering products and services.
 Though Scrum and XP are commonly used in product development (mostly software), Kanban is used in service delivery within IT, and outside of IT too.
 All such methodologies implement Agile principles through several Agile practices.